How to find WW2 POW records

 If your family member was a prisoner of war in the Second World War, there are a good number of surviving POW records to help you find out more about his story

 Finding POW records for your ancestors can be a moving addition to your family history research and many of the main family history websites including Findmypast, Ancestry and TheGenealogist have some WW2 POW records.

-During the Second World War, Germany and Italy captured a total of 142,319 British prisoners of war, with Japan capturing 50,016.
+During the Second World War, Germany and Italy captured a total of 142,319 British POWs, with Japan capturing 50,016.
 There were, of course, many thousands more Commonwealth prisoners of war from countries such as Australia and Canada.

-Ancestry, TheGenealogist and Findmypast have lists of army prisoners of war held by the Germans, Findmypast has records of those held by the Japanese and Forces War Records casualty records usually mention if a man was a prisoner.
+Ancestry, TheGenealogist and Findmypast all have lists of army POWs held by the Germans.
+Findmypast and Ancestry also have records of those held by the Japanese and Forces War Records casualty records usually mention if a man was a prisoner.

 Once you’ve established that someone was a prisoner of war, it should be possible to trace their interrogation form.